2008 Houston Comets season

 The 2008 WNBA season was the 12th and final season for the Houston Comets.
 The Comets were not able to return to the postseason for the first time since 2006.
 By season's end, Comets owner Hilton Koch put the franchise up for sale less than two years after he bought it.

+The WNBA set to returned for Houston following the 2026 season, when the Connecticut Sun became the "new" Houston Comets.